graphile/graphile.github.io/src/pages/postgraphile/live-queries.md

 get to a point where logical decoding performance is an issue, please get in touch!

-Optimisation steps you can take currently:
+Optimization steps you can take currently:

 - Whitelist (or otherwise limit) the live queries that your system may perform
 - Only write small non-overlapping live queries - since the entire query must